migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

+2024-06-25 Tue: Tried to deploy gTrade contracts through Remix per Casey's suggestion.
+Adjusted Q2 review per Li's edits.

+2024-06-24 Mon: Resolved issue with MacOS, had to re-setup most enviroments and redo some lost work.

+---

+2024-06-23 Sun: (0.00 h) Was not able to resolve MacOS bug.

+2024-06-22 Sat: (0.00 h) Was not able to resolve MacOS bug.

+2024-06-21 Fri: Ran into MacOS bug rendering laptop inoperable.

+2024-06-20 Thu: Reviewed LayerZero token distribution launch.
+Synced with Sun on new initiatives and Q2 review.

 2024-06-19 Wed: Federal Holiday Juneteenth

 2024-06-18 Tue: Worked with Li for numerous iterations of the Q2 review for newsletter and internal use.
 Added links for relevant points in the review.